-A1: he PCF is not required to identify the SGSN type change as the Change in Access Type PCRT can already inform about the situation that the UE is accessing to GERAN/UTRAN over Gn/Gp (cf. clause 6.1.3.5 of TS 23.503).
+A1: When the SMF+PGW-C is enhanced to support UE accessing the network via GERAN/UTRAN, SGSN can only connect to PGW+SMF via Gn/Gp interface.
+Hence the PCF is not required to identify the SGSN type change, i.e. a new PCRT is not required, as the Change in Access Type PCRT can already inform about the situation that the UE is accessing to GERAN/UTRAN over Gn/Gp (cf. clause 6.1.3.5 of TS 23.503).
 The AF should also not need to know this as the PCF can always reject AF requests in this situation.